findmypast/career-progression-framework/README.md

 # Career progression framework

-This is the publically viewable career progression framework for Findmypast.
+This is the publicly accessible career progression framework for Findmypast.

 ## Getting started